 “Graceon said Hester got in contact with May.”
 Endwin leaned against the door.
 This was their confirmation for their in.
 “We will get a time soon.”

 “Have you met May?”
 It was now time to learn everything he could about everyone they’d be interacting with.
-Self preservation for he and Heia came first.
+Self preservation for he and Heiphillia came first.

 “She’s a Military Magician, I haven’t wanted to.”